Beau Miles: Career

-Miles' father is a painter.
+Miles's father is a painter.
 Miles started as an undergraduate student in 1999 at Monash University in Melbourne, Australia.
 He started to lecture at Monash in outdoor education, and later earned his PhD in Outdoor Education at Monash.
-In 2016, Miles started his YouTube channel for his PhD project, "Bass by Kayak" in a 6-part video series.
-In 2021, Beau quit his job as a professor and became a full time father and YouTuber.
+In 2016, Miles started his YouTube channel for his PhD project, "Bass by Kayak" in a 6-part video series; his thesis, an autoethnographic study of sea kayaking, was published in 2018.
+In 2021, Beau quit his job as a lecturer and became a full time father and YouTuber.
 In 2021, Beau released his first book, The Backyard Adventurer.

+Prior to his YouTube career, Miles attempted a 4,000 km kayak trip around the southern tip of Africa and ran 650 km across the Australian Alps.